 Figure 11 shows the number of times that June temperatures exceeded the threshold for embryo survival at each monitoring location.
-Overall there are fewer exceedances of the critical temperature than we observe in May.
+Overall there are fewer exceedances of the critical temperature than we observe in May, although Alder Creek (ALDR) and Donner Creek below the dam (DONN-03) do show several exceedances.